-We could ignore those types of messages if they would not lead to really bad solutions in actual projects if project teams blindly pick up those messages.
+We could ignore those types of messages if they would not lead to really bad solutions in actual projects when project teams blindly pick up those messages.
 Two little examples:

 In the recent years, most IT projects went for microservices, often based on dubious rationales.
 But are microservices really “right” while the vilified monoliths are “wrong”?

-If you take a neutral stance, you see that microservices can help you, e.g., with decoupling capability teams better, to implement some type of NFRs better and to upgrade technology easier.
-On the other hand they multiply operations complexity by orders of magnitude.
+If you take a neutral stance, you see that microservices can help you, e.g., with decoupling your teams better, to deal better with very disparate NFRs and to upgrade technology easier.
+On the other hand they multiply operations complexity by at least an order of magnitude.
 And if you do not get your functional design right, availability and response times of the resulting application will badly suffer.

-(Deployment) monoliths on the other side are the simplest type of application structure in operations.
+(Deployment) monoliths on the other side are the simplest type of deployment artifact in operations.
 One executable, that’s it.
 Either it is up or down.
 Easy to monitor.
-Well-known and proven scaling patterns (replication and load balancers) if implemented correctly.
+Well-known and proven scaling patterns: Replication and load balancers (at least if the state handling is implemented correctly).
 On the other hand monoliths tend to become a big ball of mud, which is hard to maintain and leads to tight team coupling.
 Also technology upgrades become harder with the size of the application.

-Event-based communication is another fashionable concept of the recent years and its advocates tend to talk down request-response-based communication.
+Event-based communication is another fashionable concept of the recent years and its advocates like to talk down request-response-based communication.

-On the other hand event-based communication quickly creates complex communication patterns that are hard to understand, that can easily result in deadlocks and other unexpected behaviors, that can create a tight functional coupling between the parts if not designed very carefully, creates new challenges like dealing with lost or duplicate messages.
+On the other hand event-based communication quickly creates complex communication patterns that are hard to understand.
+This can easily result in deadlocks and other unexpected behaviors.
+It can create tight functional coupling between the parts if not designed very carefully and creates new challenges like dealing with lost or duplicate messages.

-Request-response-based communication on the other side is easy to grasp as it resembles the call-stack pattern of communication flow that we are used to.
-It is very easy to implement and the system behavior tends to be a lot more deterministic and predictable as with event-based communication.
-On the other hand, blocking requests and latency – or timeouts if you monitor the call durations – either lead to undesired system behavior at runtime or quite some added complexity.
+Request-response-based communication on the other side is easy to understand as it resembles the familiar communication flow of call-stack-based communication.
+It is very easy to implement and the system behavior tends to be a lot more easier to understand than with event-based communication.
+On the other hand, blocking requests and latency (or timeouts if you monitor the call durations) either lead to undesired system behavior at runtime or quite some added complexity.

 Again, while the discussion is not complete, the same message takes shape: It is not that one is “right” and the other is “wrong”.
 Both have their strengths and weaknesses.

 If you are experienced in architectural work, this “law” should be obvious for you.
 Yet, I see a lot of people either willingly or unconsciously ignoring it.
-This becomes especially dangerous if “Agile” developer teams decide to make architectural work without anyone on the team having the required education and experience.
+This becomes especially dangerous if “Agile” developer teams decide to make all design decisions without anyone on the team having the required education and experience.
 Based on my observations, these teams tend to be very vulnerable to “Do <X> and everything will be fine!” messages.
 1

 This leaves the question, how to determine the up- and downsides of an option, which immediately leads to the second law.